Symbols of the Rurikids: Decline of the personal symbols of the knyazes

 The knyazes’ personal symbols proliferated widely over the territory of the Kievan Rus’.
 Seals with their images notarized state documents, coins were minted with the symbol of the knyaz, and artisans branded their products with the knyaz's coat of arms.
 The “coat of arms” of the knyaz was borne by the tivuns and the druzhina.
 In this form the symbols of the Rurikids survived to the middle of the 12th century.
 In the 13th century the coats of arms of the knyazes practically wholly fell into disuse, which is often associated with their evolution.
 According to many scientists, the schemes of the arms simplified so much that they lost the ability to create variants marking individual ownership.
 Consequently, the knyaz's “coat of arms” lost its personal character and acquired the character of the emblem of a place or the coat of arms of a family.

-Columns of Gediminas

-The personal emblems of the Rurikids find similarities with a Lithuanian symbol known as the “Columns of Gediminas”.
-This emblem, considered the personal coat of arms of the Grand Duke of Lithuania Gediminas, was used by his descendants as a family coat of arms.
-The oldest preserved depiction of the Columns comes from 1397, during the reign of Vytautas over the Grand Duchy of Lithuania.
-The Columns of Gediminas are considered one of the oldest symbols of Lithuania; a depiction of this emblem is part of the large coat of arms of the Lithuanian republic.
-The similarity of the sign of Gediminas with the bidentate and tridentate heraldic emblems of the Rurikids is noteworthy.
-In fact, it is constructed along the same scheme: at its base in form like an inverted “П” with additional elements added.
-Given that the united Rus’ state ceased to exist in the 13th century, the numerous relational ties between the branches of the Rurikids and the Lithuanian princes, and furthermore the expansion of authority of the Grand Duke of Lithuania over part of the territory that comprised the Kievan Rus’, one may assume the Columns of Gediminas are a further development of Rus’ princely emblems.
-Despite the temptation and attractiveness of such a theory, it remains only a hypothesis, not supported by documentary evidence.